Hopscotch

 Nevada residents who wish to exercise their sale opt-out rights under Nevada Revised Statutes Chapter 603A may submit a request to this designated address: privacy@hopscotch.trade.
 However, please know we do not currently sell data triggering that statute's opt-out requirements.

-If we are relying on your consent to process your personal information, which may be express and/or implied consent depending on the applicable law, you have the right to withdraw your consent at any time.
-You can withdraw your consent at any time by contacting us by using the contact details in the Contact Information section, below.
+Where we rely on your consent to process your personal information, which may be express and/or implied consent depending on applicable law, you have the right to withdraw that consent at any time.
+Withdrawal of consent does not affect the lawfulness of processing based on consent before its withdrawal.
+You can withdraw your consent at any time by contacting us using the details in the Contact Information section, below.

-California's “Shine the Light” law (Civil Code Section § 1798.83) permits users of our App that are California residents to request certain information regarding our disclosure of personal information to third parties for their direct marketing purposes.
-To make such a request, please send an email to privacy@hopscotch.trade or write to us at: 10 Earlsfort Terrace, Dublin 2, D02 T380.
+California's “Shine the Light” law ( Civil Code Section § 1798.83) permits users of our App that are California residents to request certain information regarding our disclosure of personal information to third parties for their direct marketing purposes.
+To make such a request, please send an email to privacy@hopscotch.trade or write to us at:

 We have implemented measures designed to secure your personal information from accidental loss and from unauthorized access, use, alteration, and disclosure.
 All information you provide to us is stored on secure servers.